-Automatic configuration, often called AutoML or meta-learning, has recently emerged as an important topic in machine learning [7, 15, 16].
+The field of machine learning has seen the rise of automatic configuration, also known as AutoML or meta-learning, as a significant and emerging topic in recent times [Elsken et al.(2019), Liang et al.(2019), Liang et al.(2021)].
 Complex machine learning systems depend on several hyperparameters that are difficult to set right by hand, and therefore machine learning itself is harnessed to optimize them.

 Similarly, the effectiveness of an evolutionary computation method is often contingent on the proper tuning of its operators.
-This paper proposes a new method for doing so automatically as part of the evolutionary search itself.
+This thesis proposes a new method for doing so automatically as part of the evolutionary search itself.
 The idea is to use a mask, i.e. a blanket, on the genotype to focus the search on specific parts of the problem.
-The masks are constructed dynamically throughout the search, and help focus it on parts that are the most important.
-In a sense, they play a role similar to attention heads in transformer neural networks [32], but adapted to population-based search.
+The masks are constructed dynamically throughout the search and help focus it on the parts that are the most important.
+In a sense, they play a role similar to attention heads in transformer neural networks [Vaswani et al.(2017)], but adapted to population-based search.

 A related practical challenge in machine learning is parallelization.
 As machine learning systems grow in size, there is a growing need for distributing the computation across multiple computing resources, including multiple cores on a single machine, multiple nodes in a cluster, and multiple resources in the cloud.

 While evolutionary computation generally parallelizes well, the method of distribution of evaluations and evolutionary operations has a large effect.
 The hub-and-spoke method is often preferable for maximum scalability and flexibility.

-Putting blankets and distribution together, this paper proposes BLADE as an effective new method for accelerated evolution.
+Putting blankets and distribution together, this thesis proposes BLADE as an effective new method for accelerated evolution.
 Each of its components is first formalized and characterized theoretically, leading to predictions of possible speedups.
-These predictions are then confirmed in practical experiments with the (1 + 1)EA optimization method on three optimization benchmarks, i.e. AllOnes, OneMax, and LeadingOnes.
-The results reveal a surprising synergy between blankets and distribution that allows more than n-fold speedups with n clients.
-In future work, the BLADE approach may be extended to other algorithms and applications, and can thus serve as a foundation for accelerated evolution in practice.
+These predictions are then confirmed in practical experiments with the (1+1)EA optimization method on three optimization benchmarks, i.e., AllOnes, OneMax, and LeadingOnes.
+The results reveal a surprising synergy between blankets and distribution, allowing more than n-fold speedups with n clients.
+In future work, the BLADE approach may be extended to other algorithms and applications and can thus serve as a foundation for accelerated evolution in practice.